ethanlxz/Averis_Hackathon2026/README.md

 docker compose exec averis python scripts/import_input_data.py --reset
 ```

+> **Important:** Import the bundled data only once.
+Do not click **Import
+> inbox** again or rerun the command while an import is running or after it has
+> completed.
+Repeated or concurrent imports can cause SQLite to report
+> `database is locked`.
+If an import is still processing, wait for it to finish
+> before continuing.

 When the import is complete, open the **BL Comparison** page, leave the mode set
 to **Pending only**, and click **Verify all**.
 This extraction and verification
 step is required to process the pending BL comparison emails and produce their